nus-cs2103/website-base/admin/tools.md

 <span style="color:purple">**:fas-hard-hat: Preparation:**</span>

 **Install Git and a Git GUI client** on your computer.<br>
-  {{ icon_tip }} Sourcetree comes bundled with Git i.e., if you install Sourcetree, you get both Git and a GUI client in one shot.
-If you are already comfortable using Git command line, you need not install/use a GUI client.
+  **Sourcetree (our recommended Git GUI client)** comes bundled with Git i.e., if you install Sourcetree, you get both Git and a GUI client in one shot ([installation instructions](https://se-education.org/guides/tutorials/sourcetree.html)).<br>
+  If you are already familiar with Git and you prefer to use Git via the command line (i.e., without a GUI), you can [install standalone Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) instead.

 <div id="git-username">